How to find true happiness

 I think it brings to light what Paul talks about in Ephesians 5.
 Marriage is the most intimate relationship one can have on earth, symbolizing the relationship between Christ and the Church.
-Paul says it’s a “mystery”, meaning we’ll never fully grasp its profound significance this side of heaven.
+Paul says it’s a “mystery” meaning we’ll never fully grasp its profound significance this side of heaven.
 Deep down, we all desire intimacy and want to know how to find true happiness.

 Words like “delightful”, “pleasing”, “rejoice”, “praise” and “beloved” are repeated throughout the Song of Solomon as both bride and groom describe one another.
 He admires her beauty and grace while she delights in his strength and charm.
 And when they are apart for even a short period of time they long for one another as we all long for sustenance when hunger pangs strike.

 Related: What is the Christian’s Delight?